 |UMPIRES & RULES|

 The ESMBA umpires section was set up in 1992 and is headed by an Umpires Director, who is responsible for the examination of new umpires and ensuring that all umpires meet a consistent standard as well as ensuring that there are an adequate number of umpires on duty at all ESMBA competitions.
-Our own Chairman, Joseph Newsome is now serving a 4th year in this post.
+Our own Chairman, Joseph Newsome served for 4 years in this post (2018-21).

 Qualified umpires are graded according to the level of experience gained by officiating at various levels i.e. International, National, County and Umpire.
-Currently there are over 140 of which about 20% are female.
+Currently there are over 90 of which over 10% are female.
 All these are listed, together with their grade and contact numbers on the ESMBA web site.
+See The English Short Mat Bowling Association (ESMBA) – ESMBA Registered Umpires

 NORTH YORKSHIRE UMPIRES